by Tom Allen

 While the potential of new technology, markets and products is alluring, when disconnected from a strategic plan and overriding objectives, M&A activity can easily be disordered, distracting and expensive.
 From the start, companies need clarity on business requirements, deal goals and return expectations.
 However, these cannot be pursued without plans, processes and tools that move these objectives to action.

-General M&A deal preparation demands a documented strategy, project management steps and ownership assignment, file and data management, risk assessment protocols and cross-functional, departmental involvement.
+General M&A deal preparation demands a documented acquisition strategy, project management steps and ownership assignment, file and data management, risk assessment protocols and cross-functional, departmental involvement.
 Consider these the rails on which successful M&A processes run.

-Without a systematic approach, the chaos of pipeline management strains even the most diligent M&A teams.
+Without a systematic approach, the chaos of M&A pipeline management strains even the most diligent deal teams.
 Responsible handling of targets and prospects demands a standardized approach to receiving, processing and moving deals through pipeline stages.
 Clear entry and output criteria, defined success factors, documented information flows and use of collaboration tools are a few of the best practices to establish.
 For companies burdened by a stalled and stale pipeline, consider what needs to change to better intake and decide on opportunities.
 Disordered processes, in particular, present a worthwhile place to start.
 These may include:

 - Document storage.
 Have a dedicated folder for each deal and each stage.
 The ideal storage solution allows document sharing with stakeholders inside and outside the organization.
 It provides easy means to find supporting research for reports and presentations.